toastwaffle/toastwaffle.github.io/_posts/2015-01-14-on-many-things.md

 ## On Jekyll, and Github pages...

 samuellittley.me is hosted on Github pages, which runs on Jekyll.
 Most of my content is written in Markdown, which Jekyll then builds into HTML pages.
-The them is Poole/Lanyon.
+The theme is Poole/Lanyon.

 ## On writing a CV...